ToruNiina/toml11/README.md

 const auto vc  = toml::get<std::vector<int>>(data.at("numbers"));
 const auto ls  = toml::get<std::list<int>>(data.at("numbers"));
 const auto dq  = toml::get<std::deque<int>>(data.at("numbers"));
+const auto ar  = toml::get<std::array<int, 3>>(data.at("numbers"));
-// if size of data.at("numbers") is larger than 3, it will throw toml::type_error.
+// if size of data.at("numbers") is larger than 3, it will throw toml::type_error
 // because std::array is not resizable.
-const auto ar  = toml::get<std::array<int, 3>>(data.at("numbers"));
 ```

 If the type you passed as a template parameter is incorrect,